lirianom/gg_matching/README.md

 ```

-Framework.defineHandleData (Required) :

-Data is sent as JSON and it is of your choice on how to organize that data

-Framework.defineGame ( Required ) :

-Framework.defineMain game loop that defines moves

-Framework.defineEndGameCleanUp ( Required ) :

-Display who won  and set winner the game remove moves

-Framework.defineInitialState ( Required ) :

-Setup initial components and variables.
-This function is called again to start a "rematch".

-Framework.defineCountDownComplete ( Optional ) :

-What happens in the game when Framework.countdown() is complete.

-Useful framework functions
+#####Useful Framework functions

-Framework.getGame() gets access to game state that gets created
-Framework.getPeerId() gets peerJS id of User
-Framework.getRating() returns rating for current user on current game
-Framework.forceEndCountDown() finishes countdown for both players
-Framework.sendData() pass JSON formatted data into this to send to other peer.
+Framework.sendData({}) : pass JSON formatted data into this to send to other peer.
 HandleData recieves this sent data.

+Framework.getGame() : gets access to game state that gets created

+Framework.getPeerId() : gets peerJS id of User

+Framework.getRating() : returns rating for current user on current game

+Framework.forceEndCountDown() : finishes countdown for both players

-Useful Framework.getGame() functions
+#####Useful Framework.getGame() functions

-Framework.getGame().initializeTurnGame() picks a player to start as currentTurn.
+Framework.getGame().initializeTurnGame() : picks a player to start as currentTurn.

-Framework.getGame().currentTurn() returns player whose turn it is.
+Framework.getGame().currentTurn() : returns player whose turn it is.
 Use this to allow moves on their turn.
 Only use after initializeTurnGame()

-Framework.getGame().setWinner(id) define the winner of the game
+Framework.getGame().setWinner(id) : define the winner of the game

-Framework.getGame().setGameOver()  ends the game updates player ratings
+Framework.getGame().setGameOver()  : ends the game updates player ratings

-Framework.getGame().endTurn() for turn based games switches currentTurn to other player
+Framework.getGame().endTurn() : for turn based games switches currentTurn to other player